Zvapo/CosmosNote/backend/quartz/content/Understanding Habitable Planets.md

 ---

 **Follow-Up Questions:**
-1. What are some examples of exoplanets that are considered potentially habitable?
+1. What are some examples of [[Exoplanets | exoplanets]] that are considered potentially habitable?
 2. How do scientists determine if a planet is in the habitable zone of its star?
 3. What recent discoveries have changed our understanding of habitability in extreme environments?